nilgradisnik/blog-content/posts/meta-blogging.md

 ## Fork me
 This [blog-experiment](https://github.com/nilgradisnik/blog-experiment) repo is where you start.
 You'll need to fork it and clone it to your server machine where Nodejs is waiting to server your blog.

 We will also need another repository where the content(blog posts) will be held.
 Head over to [blog-experiment-content](https://github.com/nilgradisnik/blog-experiment-content) and fork this one as well.
-This repo will be used as a git submodule of the parent blog-experiment, so you will need to correct the path inside .gitmodules file to point to your forked blog-experiment-content repo otherwise you'll just use my blog content.
+This repo will be used as a git submodule of the parent blog-experiment, so you will need to correct the path inside .gitmodules file to point to your forked blog-experiment-content repo otherwise you'll just see my blog content.
 This probably sounds oddly complicated by now... it probably is but bare with me.

 ## What's a Webhook?
 It's a nifty feaure provided by Github which basically fires a POST request to a defined URL(which will be your server) every time someone commits to git repo.
 Let's set it up for our content repo, because that's where we want our Webhook to fire so that every time we make some changes(create a new blog post, edit an existing one) the webserver will be notified of that change.
 If you go to repo Settings you'll find a Service Hooks menu on the left side and the first item on the list is WebHook URLs.
 Let's add a URL that points to our server with an URI that our server understands.
 You'll find this can be set inside config.json file of the blog-experiment repo.